cathxrsis/cathxrsis.github.io/_posts/2020-11-29-Type-Theory-As-Basis.md

 So here is where I state the manifesto inherent in the title of this blog: I am calling for an end to the dichotomy between structure and proof; an end to the reliance on set theory as the basis of "truth" in the MBSE world.
 Let's replace our logic with judgements and evidence.
 I am calling for the construction of a category of systems!

-If you've stuck with me this far, you're probably the sort who's insterested in looking further.
+If you've stuck with me this far, you're probably the sort who's interested in learning further.
 I wholeheartedly recommend diving into the Haskell and Idris programming languages which ignited my interest in this area of study.
 If you feel that you're ready for the bleeding edge of maths, I recommend the [Homotopy Type Theory book](https://homotopytypetheory.org/2013/06/20/the-hott-book/).
 It's a free download and I'm currently working my way through it (determinedly but slowly, I must admit) to see what treasures can be found inside for the future of systems engineering.

 ## Conclusion: what needs to change?